kenlybui21/First_GIT/README.md

 # First_GIT
-Study how to use GITHUP
+Study how to use GitHub